 The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business, the industry, regulatory and economic environments in which it operates, and includes beliefs and assumptions made by the management of the Company.
-Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications including the JRAP and its proposed investment plan, resulting and related decisions including the DTA Implementation Decision, as well as resulting rates, recovery and expected impacts and timing; expectations about the Company's liquidity and capital resources and operational requirements, including as result of COVID-19; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; the Company's ongoing and planned projects, initiatives and expected capital investments, including expected results, costs and in-service and completion dates; the Company's response to the COVID-19 pandemic, including in relation to customer relief measures and safety; the potential impact of COVID-19, including its variants, on the Company's business and operations, and potential future actions that the Company may take in response to the COVID-19 pandemic and its anticipated impacts; contractual obligations and other commercial commitments; the expected timing for the filing of actuarial valuations with the Financial Services Regulatory Authority of Ontario; the number of Hydro One common shares issuable in connection with outstanding awards under the share grant plans and the LTIP; collective agreements, including the renewal and expiry thereof; Bill 257, related regulations and the expected timing and impacts; future pension contributions; dividends; non-GAAP financial measures; risks relating to infectious disease outbreak; internal controls over financial reporting and disclosure; recent accounting-related guidance; the MTN Program; the Universal Base Shelf Prospectus; and the US Debt Shelf Prospectus.
-Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "would", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
+Such statements include, but are not limited to, statements regarding: the Company's and Hydro One Remotes' transmission and distribution rate applications including the JRAP and its proposed investment plan, resulting and related decisions including the DTA Implementation Decision, as well as resulting rates, recovery and expected impacts and timing; expected timing of the Company's update to its transmission and distribution revenue requirements; expected timing for a decision in respect of Hydro One Remotes' price cap incentive rate application; expectations about the Company's liquidity and capital resources and operational requirements; the Operating Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; the Company's ongoing and planned projects, initiatives and expected capital investments, including expected results, costs and in-service and completion dates; contractual obligations and other commercial commitments; the number of Hydro One common shares issuable in connection with outstanding awards under the share grant plans; collective bargaining and agreements and expectations regarding the ability to negotiate renewal collective agreements; the US GAAP exemptive relief and the potential impacts of the Exposure Draft; the Company's status as an SEC issuer; Bill 257 and Bill 93, related regulations and the expected impacts; future pension contributions; dividends; non-GAAP financial measures; internal controls over financial reporting and disclosure; recent accounting-related guidance and anticipated impacts; the MTN Program; the Universal Base Shelf Prospectus; and the US Debt Shelf Prospectus.
+Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "would", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forwardlooking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
 Hydro One does not intend, and it disclaims any obligation, to update any forward-looking statements, except as required by law.